acsandmann/AeroSpaceLua/README.md

 # AeroSpaceLua

-This essentially just connects to the AeroSpace server and sends commands directly to it as opposed to going through the CLI.
+This just connects to the AeroSpace server and sends commands directly to it as opposed to going through the CLI.

 ## Requirements